Why You Stress Eat + 7 Effective Ways to Relax and De-Stress (Without Eating!)

 While you’re probably looking to get between 7-9 hours as an adult between the ages of 18 to 64, even a single night of sleeping only four to six hours can impact your ability to think clearly the next day, making you more susceptible to making decisions that aren’t in your best interests.

 There are literally so many terrible consequences of getting insufficient sleep which you can read about in my post here.
 But, the point here is that you’re going to make your task of combating your stress and emotional eating problems much harder without taking your sleep seriously.
+Some people with sleeping issues look into THCa Flower products.
+Personally, I have not done enough research on the effectiveness of these types of sleep products to say one thing or another, but many people look into them to see how they can possibly calm the mind before going to bed.

 7. Mindful Activities